microsoft/abap2git/README.md

 * Create a branch for target SAP system in the Git repository, suggested branch name is "users/system/system id", for example, users/system/sy1.
 * Run the report Z_ABAPTOGIT_LOCALSYNC to download initial ABAP objects with active or latest version mode.
 * Use git command/CLI/... to push the initial objects.
-* Register the ABAP Test Cockpit (ATC) BAdI class ZCL_IM_BADI_ABAPTOGIT_SYNC in abap folder to sync released TR to the Git branch with downloaded objects in latest version mode.
 * Run the report Z_ABAPTOGIT_CATCHUPSYNC to "catch up" the TRs as mentioned in feature #5.

 ## FAQ